 The woodland was designated as a Site of Scientific Interest in 1981 due to its diverse habitat and a Local Nature Reserve in 1992 to reflect its wildlife and educational value.
 Once part of the much larger forest of the 1600’s the woodland has changed greatly in the last 100 years.
-It is gradually being restored back to predominantly native broadleaf species to reflect its ancient status and attract more wildlife.
+Corsican pines were planted in Haw Park Wood, sent by barge through a disused small canal, up to the now defunct Barnsley canal for use in the mines during the “age of coal”.
+However, the wood is gradually being restored back to predominantly native broadleaf species to reflect its ancient status and attract more wildlife.

 In 2018 Haw Park Wood received the prestigious Green Flag Award again, managed by The Keep Britain Tidy Group.
 This is a national annual award scheme with stringent criteria – it is welcoming, accessible woodland.
 It is clean and safe (for both wildlife and the visiting public), well maintained and managed in a sustainable way with strong involvement from the local community so having a ‘Friends’ group was a definite point in their favour.
 The 5 year Management Plan and Biodiversity Report helped demonstrate the plans for improvement and importance of the site.